lsst/LDM-493/_technotes.rst

 Maintenance
 -----------

-Technotes do not need to be updated.
+Technotes *do not need* to be updated.
 Akin to a traditional paper publication, a technote implicitly represents a state of knowledge at the time of publication.
-Creating a technote does not obligate the authors to continually re-assess and update the document.
+Creating a technote does not oblige the authors to continually re-assess and update the document.

 When significant changes occur, authors can add metadata and other notices.
 For example, if content from a technote has been migrated into a different document (upstream to a design document, or downstream to a user guide), the technote can be marked as deprecated.